Thomas Henderson (New Zealand politician)

 Thomas Maxwell Henderson (1810 – 27 June 1886) was a New Zealand politician.
 He was one of the earliest settlers in Auckland.
 He was a significant entrepreneur, and is the namesake of the Auckland suburb Henderson.

 Early life

 Henderson was born in Dundee, Scotland, in 1810.
 He was a blacksmith by trade and served his time as an engineer and machine maker.
 He met the Macfarlane siblings in Perth, Scotland; John, Henry and Catherine (1811–1867).
 He married Catherine in 1834.

 A family conference consisting all the above plus Ann Taylor (née Macfarlane) and her husband decided that they would answer to the advertisements for tradesmen and women to emigrate to New Zealand.
 They left Gravesend near London on 13 August 1840 on the barque London, arriving in Port Nicholson (Wellington) on 12 December.
 George Henderson, their 15 months old son, had died on the voyage.
-The Henderson and Macfarlane families went north, heading for Auckland at a time when not a single house had been erected yet.
+The Henderson and Macfarlane families went north, heading for Auckland.